mingyuliuu/mHeart/README.md

 # MHeart

+MHeart is a website developed during Hack the North in 2021.
+Authors: Mingyu Liu, Raven Xu, Zimeng Wang

+*MHeart -- Always here(**hear**) for you*

 ## Inspiration
 During the Covid-19 pandemic, I often feel depressed and detached from other people, the lack of social interaction had a drastic change on my life.
 There are thoughts and issues that I would like to talk to others about, but I am afraid that